How does it feel when you’re still on Nachuyachumi?

 Even with a 1 hour OVA, the creators knew that it simply wasn't enough for us Yuru Yuri fans so they gave us 48 mins. more!

 The extra episodes takes place after the summer camp in Nachuyachumi.
 All they did was pretty much typical stuff that you'd expect in summer time like water balloon fights, playing video games, and etc.

 Compared to the 1 hour OVA, the extra episodes actually made me laugh more than the OVA but the comedy is still lacking compared to the Second Season.
 The atmosphere is roughly the same as the OVA.

-If you have seen the OVA (I'm sure that you did) then the animation is nothing different.
+have seen the OVA (I'm sure that you did) then the animation is nothing different.
 The animation still looks amazing.

 Ohh, the OSTs that plays when they look back at their summer camp memories.
 It's just beautiful.
 The rest of the soundtrack are the same so they're not worth mentioning.
 Now the OP and ED theme song(s)